trueos/pcbsd/src-qt5/docs/support.rst

 Documentation Translation
 -------------------------

-Beginning with version 10.1.2, the source for the PC-BSD® Users Handbook has moved from the wiki and is now stored in the `PC-BSD® github repository <https://github.com/pcbsd/pcbsd/tree/master/src-qt5/docs>`_.
+The source for the PC-BSD® Users Handbook is stored in the `PC-BSD® github repository <https://github.com/pcbsd/pcbsd/tree/master/src-qt5/docs>`_.
 This means that the documentation and any translations can be built with the operating system and updates to this documentation can be automatically installed when the system is updated using :ref:`Update Manager`.
 This has the added advantage of making sure that the installed version of the Handbook always matches the operating system version and that, as new features are added,